 One of the challenges with one on ones is that they happen infrequently.
 If you're meeting with people to talk for 30-60 minutes every few weeks, it's pretty easy for each one to be an isolated conversation.

 However, if you want to build valuable momentum from meeting to meeting, reviewing your notes and having an agenda each time can be a big boost.
-This will also help ensure you can cover a variety of important topics, like their career goals, feedback, praise, and shopping ideas.
+This will also help ensure you can cover a variety of important topics, like their career goals, feedback, praise, and shopping ideas/getting buy in.

-One on ones become much more powerful when there’s continuity from one meeting to the next.
-Whether you ran out of time on a subject and need to push it to next meeting, or have something you don’t want to forget to check in on, an agenda ensures neither of you will forget.
+One on ones become much more powerful when there's continuity from one meeting to the next.
+Whether you ran out of time on a subject and need to push it to next meeting, or have something you don't want to forget to check in on, a one to one agenda ensures neither of you will forget.

 It also avoids wasting a one on one on small talk, when you could have covered something more important that keeps them happy and motivated.

 Want an easy way to be well prepared for all of your 1 on 1s and make them effective?
-Then sign up for a free trial of Lighthouse and keep all your 1 on 1s organized and set a great agenda with your team.
+Then sign up for a free trial of Lighthouse and keep all your 1 on 1s organized and set a great agenda with your team in a few clicks.

 How to Make Your One on One Meeting Agenda Great

-Now that you can see why agendas are important, let’s take a look at how to create a great one on one meeting agenda:
+Now that you can see why preparing a one on one agenda is important, let's take a look at how to create a great one on one meeting agenda:

-1) Make sure they contribute to the agenda
+1) Make sure they contribute to the one on one agenda